 By the end of the '50s Gibson had invented various Les Paul models (Standard, Custom, Junior, Special) plus the ES-335, the Flying V and the Explorer.
 In 1961, it would reveal the coolest electric guitar of all time, the SG – even if it was called the Les Paul until 1963.

 Solidbody guitars are tough, easy to transport and comfortable to play.
 You can tailor their sounds to your heart's content with effects.
 Even if you're not cool, a great-looking guitar can sort that out for you.

-You have access to an incredible array of solidbody guitars.
+You have access to an incredible array of solidbody types of guitars.
 Your mission is to try as many as you can.
 That's how you find out whether you like a fat, thin or medium neck; the sound of single coils or humbuckers; even if you prefer a light or heavy body weight.

 Maybe you like the tighter string tension of a 25.5" scale Fender or the easier bending inherent in the 24.75" scale of a Gibson guitar.
 You might even prefer the longer scale and deep twang of a baritone.